Policy made with people,not flung at them.

 Build Confidence, Not Uncertainty

 Commit to the world that we will continue to be there as reliable producers.
 Trading relationships are built on trust and long time horizons.
 Unpredictable policy — tariffs imposed and lifted, supply threatened by workforce disruptions — undermines that trust and drives buyers to establish supply chains elsewhere.
-Stability is itself a competitive advantage.

 Immigration